Kin-Hang-Chan-Trading/Kin-Hang-Chan-Trading/README.md

 Join the growing number of traders replicating successful strategies:
 - 📈 **[PU Prime App](https://copytrading.puprime.com/)** – Follow and copy trades instantly.
 - 📊 **[eToro - Kin Hang Chan](https://www.etoro.com/people/thombert_chan)** – Track performance and gain insights from my posts.

+### ⚠ **Risk Warning**
+Trading involves risk, and past performance does not guarantee future results.
+To manage risk effectively, it is strongly recommended **not to allocate more than 10% of your total net assets** to copying my trades.
+Always assess your risk tolerance and make informed financial decisions.